didaquis/js-kata-boilerplate/README.md

 Jasmine.js is the library used for testing.
 Documentation are available [here](https://jasmine.github.io).

 ## How to use:
-This boilerplate require [Node.js](https://nodejs.org) installed on your computer.
+This boilerplate requires [Node.js](https://nodejs.org) 10 or higher installed on your computer.

 Clone or download this repository and then install the dependencies: `npm install`.